htcondor/htcondor/docs/users-manual/file-transfer.rst

     transfer_output_files = file1, file2

-For **grid** universe jobs other than than HTCondor-C grid jobs, files to be transferred (other than standard output and standard error) must be specified using **transfer_output_files** in the submit description file, because automatic detection of new files created by the job does not take place.

-Here are examples to promote understanding of what files and directories are transferred, and how they are named after transfer.
+Here are examples of file transfer with HTCondor.
 Assume that the job produces the following structure within the remote scratch
 directory: